 - Experiment with bowls made of different materials until you find one the bugs cannot escape.

-Attaching cloth to the outside of the makes the trap more effective.
-Insects crawl up the side, falling into the water.
-Some people place bed posts in bowls of water.
-I don't recommend this because it damages some beds.
+Attaching cloth to the outside of the bowl makes the trap more effective.
+Insects crawl up the outside of the bowl more easily.
+Some people place bedposts in bowls of water.
+I don't recommend this because it could damage the bed.